typsy-dev/documentation/ApiV2.md

 # Users

 If you're a master account you will need to add this header to your requests
-- Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs.
+- Typsy-Account-Identifier : The internal code your company uses to identify its properties, needed to identify which child account the user belongs to.

+If there is an issue with locating the child account matching the identifier you provided, you will receive a 400 Bad Request response.

 ## User create